onchainrank/chrome_inj/CHROME_STORE_LISTING.md

 ---

-**Note:** This is an unofficial extension and is not affiliated with or endorsed by Bullx or onchainrank.
-Requires separate accounts with both services.
+**Note:** This is an unofficial extension.
+Visit https://onchainrank.com to create an account and get your API key.

 ## Category